gitbls/RPiVNCHowTo/README.md

 If things aren't working correctly, the best approach is to look at the system log (with `sudo journalctl`) and also the status of the services with `sudo systemctl status xvnc*`

-If a VNC window pops up but there's no graphical display or login box, you're probably using xdm and have run into a problem that I encountered.
-I'm not sure yet what the root cause is, but it's easy to fix:

-* Change `-query localhost` to `-query 127.0.0.1` in the xvnc<span>@.</span>service files, then do `sudo systemctl daemon-reload` and try again.

 ## systemd configuration file listings

 ### xvnc0.socket